Scoop (novel): Reception

-Christopher Hitchens, introducing the 2000 Penguin Classics edition of Scoop, said "[i]n the pages of Scoop we encounter Waugh at the mid-season point of his perfect pitch; youthful and limber and light as a feather" and noted: "The manners and mores of the press, are the recurrent motif of the book and the chief reason for its enduring magic...this world of callousness and vulgarity and philistinism...Scoop endures because it is a novel of pitiless realism; the mirror of satire held up to catch the Caliban of the press corps, as no other narrative has ever done save Ben Hecht and Charles MacArthur's The Front Page."Scoop was included in The Observer's list of the 100 greatest novels of all time.
+Christopher Hitchens, introducing the 2000 Penguin Classics edition of Scoop, said "[i]n the pages of Scoop we encounter Waugh at the mid-season point of his perfect pitch; youthful and limber and light as a feather" and noted: "The manners and mores of the press, are the recurrent motif of the book and the chief reason for its enduring magic...this world of callousness and vulgarity and philistinism...Scoop endures because it is a novel of pitiless realism; the mirror of satire held up to catch the Caliban of the press corps, as no other narrative has ever done save Ben Hecht and Charles MacArthur's The Front Page."

+Scoop was included in The Observers list of the 100 greatest novels of all time.
 In 1998, the Modern Library ranked Scoop No. 75 on its list of the 100 best English-language novels of the 20th century.

 Adaptations

 In 1972, Scoop was made into a BBC serial: it was adapted by Barry Took, and starred Harry Worth as William Boot and James Beck as Corker.

 In 1987, William Boyd adapted the novel into a two-hour TV film, Scoop.
 Directed by Gavin Millar, it starred Michael Maloney as William Boot and Denholm Elliott as Salter.

-In 2009 the novel was serialised and broadcast on BBC Radio 4.
+In 2009, the novel was serialised and broadcast on BBC Radio 4.